Joint Optimization of Multi-Objective Reinforcement Learning with Policy Gradient Based Algorithm: Evaluations

-The second environment is a server serving $4$ queues with Poisson arrivals with different arrival rates.
-The system state is $4$ dimensional vector of the length of the $4$ queues.
+To validate the understanding of our analysis, we perform evaluations using a queuing environment with multiple objectives and a concave utility combining the objectives.
+The environment is a server serving $M$ queues with Poisson arrivals with different arrival rates.
+The system state is $M$ dimensional vector of the length of the $M$ queues.
 The action at each time is the queue which the server serves.
-At time $t$, each queue $k$ achieves a reward of $1$ unit if a customer from this queue is served.
-The joint objective function is sum-logarithmic utility defined as:
+At time $t$, each queue $m$ achieves a reward of $1$ unit if a customer from this queue is served.
+The joint objective function is $\alpha$-fairness defined as: